-The Rabbis, and Rashi in their wake, continue this exegetical trend.
+A midrash that appears in the Talmud (BT Shevuot 35b), cited by Rashi, continues this exegetical trend.
 As part of positively presenting the character of Nebuchadnezzar in Dan 4, Daniel and Nebuchadnezzar are shown to have a close relationship.
 When Daniel hears Nebuchadnezzar’s dream he is astonished and frightened, so much so that in an odd instance of role reversal it is Nebuchadnezzar who tries to calm Daniel.
-‘Then Daniel, known as Belteshazzar, said: “My lord, if only the dream applied to your enemies and its meaning to your adversaries!”’ (v.
+“Then Daniel, known as Belteshazzar, said: ‘My lord, if only the dream applied to your enemies and its meaning to your adversaries!’” (v.
 16).
-Daniel addresses Nebuchadnezzar as ‘My lord,’ and wishes that his dream and its interpretation would come true for his enemies.
+Daniel addresses Nebuchadnezzar as “My lord,” and wishes that his dream and its interpretation would come true for his enemies.

 The Rabbis of the Midrash, as cited by Rashi, cannot accept Daniel wishing such as thing for Nebuchadnezzar’s enemies, given that those enemies are Israel.
-They therefore reverse this verse and explain that the vocative ‘My lord’ was directed not at Nebuchadnezzar, but at God: ‘Our Sages said that “if only the dream applied to your enemies” addresses God.
-He raised his eyes to heaven and said “if only the dream applied to Your enemies,” and if you say that he addressed Nebuchadnezzar, how can that be possible, as Israel were Nebuchadnezzar’s enemies and how could Daniel curse them’ (Rashi on Dan 4:16, and also see BT Shevuot 35b).
-Rashi, based on the midrash, explains what caused him to explain the verse as he did and not adopt the simple reading.
-If the Nebuchadnezzar in Daniel is the same as the Nebuchadnezzar who destroyed the Temple, Daniel could not possibly wish for his dream to come true for his enemies, leaving no choice but to change the object of Daniel’s statement and to have Daniel address God rather than the king, requesting that Nebuchadnezzar’s dream come true for God’s enemy – meaning, for Nebuchadnezzar himself.
+They therefore reverse this verse and explain that the vocative “My lord” was directed not at Nebuchadnezzar, but at God: “Our Sages said that ‘if only the dream applied to your enemies’ addresses God.
+He raised his eyes to heaven and said ‘if only the dream applied to Your enemies,’ and if you say that he addressed Nebuchadnezzar, how can that be possible, as Israel were Nebuchadnezzar’s enemies and how could Daniel curse them” (Rashi on Dan 4:16, and also see BT Shevuot 35b).
 This exegetical trend also appears later in the chapter.
 Daniel’s advice to Nebuchadnezzar in v.
 24 also expresses Daniel’s loyalty to his king.
-Daniel wishes his king to avoid the upcoming calamity, or at least have his punishment deferred, and so advises him to give charity to the poor: ‘Therefore, O king, may my counsel please you, to atone for your sin by almsgiving and for your iniquity by mercy to the poor/ Perhaps your leisure will be prolonged’ (4:24).
+Daniel wishes his king to avoid the upcoming calamity, or at least have his punishment deferred, and so advises him to give charity to the poor: “Therefore, O king, may my counsel please you, to atone for your sin by almsgiving and for your iniquity by mercy to the poor/ Perhaps your leisure will be prolonged” (4:24).

 Rashi assumes that Daniel could not possibly have given this advice to Nebuchadnezzar out of a sincere desire to help him.
-Rather, he claims this is an attempt to benefit the exiled Judeans: ‘Why did Daniel give Nebuchadnezzar good advice?
+Rather, he claims this is an attempt to benefit the exiled Judeans: “Why did Daniel give Nebuchadnezzar good advice?
 He saw the poor downtrodden Israelite exiles begging [for food] and advised him [Nebuchadnezzar] to free them.
-He said, “These poor people whom you exiled are hungry; feed them.”’
-And so he [Nebuchadnezzar] did: he opened his food stores and supported them for 12 months’ (Rashi on 4:24).
+He said, ‘These poor people whom you exiled are hungry; feed them.’
+And so he [Nebuchadnezzar] did: he opened his food stores and supported them for 12 months” (Rashi on 4:24).
 With his interpretation of this verse, Rashi again connects between the two – very different – images of Nebuchadnezzar.

 Conclusion